ritviksahajpal/LUH2/doc/index.rst

 .. shablona documentation master file, created by sphinx-quickstart on Tue Apr 14 10:29:06 2015.
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to shablona's documentation!
+Welcome to LUH2's documentation!
 ====================================

-`Shablona` is a template for a small scientific Python project.
+LUH2

 To see how to use it, please refer to the `README file
 <https://github.com/uwescience/shablona/blob/master/README.md>`_ in the Github repository.